joelving/Blog/content/post/reinventing-time-reporting-part-1.md

 In the spirit of reinvention, I'm going to rebuild an old hobby project of mine - time reporting for consultants - using all of the tools mentioned above.
 As most of the technologies are fairly new to me, there's bound to be mistakes, bad practices and more in the code.
 If you see something, say something.
 The primary goal is to learn. :-)

-The code for this project is available on <a href="https://github.com/joelving/Khronos" title="See the code on GitHub" target="_blank">GitHub</a>.
+The code for this project is available on <a href="https://github.com/joelving/Khronos" title="See the code on GitHub" target="_blank" rel="noopener">GitHub</a>.

 ## The case & one solution
 A major administrative pain for contractors (or maybe just me...) is tracking, reporting and invoicing time spent on projects.
 A multitude of solutions exist but somehow they seem to be just another layer of endless forms to fill out, making the process even more time-consuming.